Friday, July 30, 2021

 Ally with Alexa Over Alex for Chatbot

-In an advertisement featuring a human voice, consumers are better persuaded by a man rather than a woman, depending on the voice quality.
+In an advertisement featuring a human voice, consumers are better persuaded by a man than by a woman, depending on the voice quality.
 Duke University researchers recommend the man use a creaky voice and the woman a smooth voice.
-The explanation is in how women are associated with smooth and men with angular.
+That's because women are associated with smooth and men with angular.

 But when interacting with a voice-assisted artificial intelligence device, do users prefer hearing a female over a male voice?
 An explanation of why they might is provided by findings from the TBS Business School, University of Agder, and University Toulouse Capitole.
 People perceive women as more likely than men to experience emotions and consider our unique needs.
 Those assumptions subconsciously generalize to influence perceptions of an automated voice such that female chatbots are perceived to have more positive qualities than male chatbots.